-I rarely take the time to look up the costume designer of a series but from the start of the series, I was fixated on how beautifully the story flowed alongside the progression of the fashion.
+I rarely take the time to look up the costume designer of a series, but from the start of Selena, The Netflix Series, I was transfixed.

 In the article “How Selena: The Series Charts Selena Quintanilla’s Fashion Evolution” By Savannah Salazar, Adela Cortázar explains:

 “The most difficult part [of dressing for past decades] will always be choosing fabrics, because when fashion evolves, so do the fabrics,” Cortázar explains.
 “For example, ’80s sequins are completely different from the sequins you find nowadays.”

 I can’t begin to imagine what it would be like to be asked to take on the monumental task of creating costumes spanning multiple years as a way of telling a story.